 Spending on sales taxable items constitute 42.4 percent of total earnings based on U.S. Bureau of Labor Statistics (BLS) data.
 State taxable income (net income) is about 65.8 percent of earnings and the applicable tax rate is 5.0 percent.
-Sales taxes used are 3.0 percent for the Baldwin county, 1.5 percent for the Mobile county, and 4.0 percent for the state.
+Sales taxes used are 6.0 percent for both Baldwin and Mobile counties (combined county and city), and 4.0 percent for the state.

+APPENDIX B

-APPENDIX B Methodology - Economic Impact Analysis
+Methodology - Economic Impact Analysis